valefimoff11/fxservices2/telemetry/Readme.md

 key methods for PROFILING:

+Framework Technical Features:

+1. reflection - collect things to profile/measure and/or decorate with profiling capability
+    module
+    inside class
+2. decorators
+    manual
+    automatically injected (through reflection and injection)
+3. snapshoting (and filtering out unesessary stuff)
+4. standalone util functions for reuse as is an dexplictly

 OS memory:
     measure the total OS process ram and % utilization python heap memory:
-    measure the mem increment of every line in code in function snapshot measure all - periodically, and eventually filter some which are of specific interest, sort in descending order, and e.g. top 10
+    measure the mem increment of every line in code in function - note this measures smaller Pandas (equivalent to not Deep) snapshot measure all - periodically, and eventually filter some which are of specific interest, sort in descending order, and e.g. top 10
         - trace_malloc / pympler snapshots
         - get all local and global vars and measure them with other APIs